ivan-m/FPSyd-Streaming/Slides.md

 :   * Wait, that isn't right...

 > I'm doing a (free) stream processing library (just a hobby, won’t be
-> big and professional like gnu) for Haskell.
-This has been brewing
+> big and professional like conduit) for Haskell.
+This has been
-> since august, and is starting to get ready.
-I’d like any feedback on
+> brewing since august, and is starting to get ready.
+I’d like any
-> things people like/dislike in pipes, as my library  is an attempt to
+> feedback on things people like/dislike in pipes, as my library is an
-> implement `FreeT` in the style of `Pipes.Internal`.
+> attempt to implement `FreeT` in the style of `Pipes.Internal`.

 Actual Streaming Announcement
 -----------------------------